petronemilio/Pedilanthus_project/README.md

 #to add cells as a new cell file after codifying a convergence event add:
 sed -Ei 's/\(Converge-\)/&\n/g' 845_edited_cells_NotConverge.txt
 ```
-We moved the edited files to the Cell_files_data.
+We moved the edited files to the `Data/Cell_files_data`.
 Files with convergence events coded as separate cell lineages were saved in `Data/Cell_files_data/ConvergeAssOtherLineage`

 ### Workflow
 Global functions were created and located in the `wordanalysis.py` python script.
 The script has functions to count number and type of cells, length of lineages, word counting, estimating euclidean distance, and measuring Lempel-Ziv compression and Shannon-Entropy estimation methods.
 The `l-system.py` script generates the virtual wood cell lineages.
 Previous to starting the cell lineage analysis we run the `l-system.py` to include the virtual cell lineages with the rest of the _Pedilanthus_ lineages.